Disclaimer: What? Pokemon belongs to Nintendo? Oh darn.

 Diet: Due to their symbiotic plant, Venusaur need little food.
 One meal every month will suffice.
 They are often found basking in the sun, photosynthesizing to their heart's content from dawn until dusk, when they hunt.

 At all life stages, Venusaur are ambush predators.
 They crouch on the ground, blending in with the undergrowth, and wait with their mouths open for anything edible to wander by.
 Bulbasaur are too small to eat most pokemon and photosynthesize less, so must eat insects and other small nonpokemon.
-Ivysaur are slightly larger, and feed mainly off Rattata, Weedle, and Caterpie, which they often have to wrestle into submission.
+Ivysaur are slightly larger, and feed mainly on Rattata, Weedle, and Caterpie, which they often have to wrestle into submission.

 Venusaur are much more formidable predators, capable of swallowing Jigglypuff whole and devouring even Raticate.
 Indeed, there are few bite-sized pokemon that they will refuse.
 Only certain poisonous pokemon, such as Oddish and Nidoran, will be ignored by these carnivores.